-By 2008, we launched the Appalachian Staple Foods Collaborative (ASFC), and in 2009, Rural Action offered us fiscal sponsorship and we received funding from the Sociological Initiatives Foundation, to assess the network necessary to build a regional staple food system in our region.
-Another grant helped us launch the Athens Food Policy Council.
+By 2008, we launched the Appalachian Staple Foods Collaborative (ASFC), and in 2009, Rural Action offered us fiscal sponsorship and we received funding from the Sociological Initiatives Foundation, to assess the network necessary to build a staple food system in our region.

-Word of our test plot study quickly spread and we received phone calls and emails from as far away as Maryland, asking to buy our harvests.
+As word of our test plots spread and we received phone calls and emails from as far away as Maryland, asking to buy our harvests.
 We ran with it!
 We revised our plan for small test plots and submitted another proposal to USDA NCR-SARE, to work with three other local farmers to focus on testing post-harvest processing equipment and assess the local market for the products we produced.
 We found that the market was ready, and the missing link was going to be processing, not farmers with the know-how to grow what they knew they could sell.
 Enter Shagbark Seed & Mill, launched in 2010.

 And we could not have done it without the support of community members who fed us, counseled use, and provided low interest loans when banks were dubious about our endeavor.